5 March 2024 unless funds have been exhausted earlier

 Council and Wellbeing Plan Proposed project demonstrates alignment to the Council and Wellbeing Plan Theme 1.

 Heritage Grant Priorities

 Proposed project will contribute to one or more Heritage Grant Program priorities listed in this table in the left column.

 Proposed project / works must:

 Capacity to deliver project

-The Applicant demonstrates capacity, skills and experience to deliver the project including, ddemonstration of Council’s preference for preservation as opposed to replacement of the original building fabric
+The Applicant and contractors demonstrate capacity, skills and experience to deliver the project including, demonstration of Council’s preference for preservation as opposed to replacement of the original building fabric.

 The quote / budget for delivery of the project is realistic.